richbai90/image_segmenter/README.md

-# ImageAnnotator
+# ImageSegmenter

-This Python package provides a class `ImageAnnotator` for annotating images with bounding boxes using various image processing techniques.
+This Python package provides a class `ImageSegmenter` for annotating images with bounding boxes using various image processing techniques.

 ## Table of Contents